-With the latest international break coming to a close and the return of Premier League action on the horizon, Liverpool will be looking to extend their unbeaten run in the league with a trip to Watford on Saturday.
+With the latest international break coming to a close and the return of Premier League action on the horizon and a chance to read this complete review about bet365 ahead of the next domestic fixtures, Liverpool will be looking to extend their unbeaten run in the league with a trip to Watford on Saturday.

 Their previous league match saw Jurgen Klopp’s side draw 2-2 against Manchester City in which they had right-back Trent Alexander-Arnold out with an injury.